Send Away the Tigers: Release

 The song "Underdogs" was made available as a free download and limited edition one sided 7" single on 19 March 2007 as a 'thank you' to the fans who have supported the Manics over the years.
 The song received its premiere on the Phill Jupitus show on BBC 6 Music on Saint David's Day (1 March 2007).

-The album was released on 7 May 2007, and it entered and peaked the UK Album Chart at number 2, it sold 38,769 copies in the first week, the album was BPI certified as achieving Gold status (100,000 copies) during week 30 of 2007.
+The album was released on 7 May 2007, and it entered and peaked the UK Album Chart at number 2 and spending 14 weeks in the UK Top 100, it sold 38,769 copies in the first week, the album was BPI certified as achieving Gold status (100,000 copies) during week 30 of 2007.
 In Ireland the album peaked at number 4, being certified Gold in that region as well.
 It reached the Top 10 in Finland and as for Europe, the album peaked at number 9 in the European charts.

 The preceding single of the album "Your Love Alone Is Not Enough" featured Nina Persson from the Cardigans and debuted at No. 26 in the UK Singles Chart, reaching its peak on the second week, where it reached No. 2.
 "Autumnsong" was the second single and it managed to peak at No. 10, on the other end, the last single from the album, "Indian Summer", peaked at No. 22, making it the first Manics single not to chart in the Top 20 since 1994's "She Is Suffering".

 The band released a special edition of the record on 12 May 2017.
 The special edition featured a remastered album as well as b-sides and rarities spread over two discs, plus a DVD which features the band's 2007 Glastonbury performance, rehearsal footage, an album track-by-track, and promo videos.
-This edition also replaced the second track, "Underdogs", with the former B-side "Welcome To The Dead Zone".
+This edition also replaced the second track, "Underdogs", with the former B-side "Welcome to the Dead Zone".